pulumi/docs/content/tutorials/importing-aws-infrastructure/index.md

 $ pulumi new python
 ```

-This tutorial will define the S3 bucket resource using the AWS Classic provider, so you will also need to make sure to [install this dependency into your project](https://www.pulumi.com/registry/packages/aws/installation-configuration/).
+This tutorial will define the S3 bucket resource using the AWS Classic provider, so you will also need to make sure to [install the AWS Classic dependency into your project](https://www.pulumi.com/registry/packages/aws/installation-configuration/).

 ## Importing a resource